Yokaichi Station Night Walk: Denim Mecca, Honmachi Arcade & Tokiwa-dori — Higashiomi City, Shiga

 A dark, narrow lane branching off the main arcade

 Step off the main arcade into a side street and the light drops sharply.
-The contrast is immediate — from bright and curated to dark and unfiltered.
-The city behind the city.
+The contrast is immediate — the bright curated arcade, then darkness.
+There's a slight instinctive alertness that comes with crossing that line, which is part of what makes night walking interesting.

 Residents chatting outside on a laneway lined with weathered old buildings